mozilla/remote-settings/docs/tutorial-attachments.rst

       );
     });

+And if the collection has many records, it is possible to enable server side attachments bundling, in order to download them all in a single network request, using ``client.attachments.cacheAll()``.

 See more details in `client documentation <https://firefox-source-docs.mozilla.org/services/settings/#file-attachments>`_.

 About compression
 -----------------

-The server does not compress the files.

-We plan to enable compression at the HTTP level (`Bug 1339114 <https://bugzilla.mozilla.org/show_bug.cgi?id=1339114>`_) for when clients fetch the attachment using the ``Accept-Encoding: gzip`` request header.
+We rely on `CDN dynamic compression <https://cloud.google.com/cdn/docs/dynamic-compression>`_, and the clients fetch the attachments using ``Accept-Encoding: gzip`` header.

+As of october 2024, not all mime types are compressed (See *Compressible content types* in provider docs), and file size must be > 1KB and <= 10MB.

 In the admin tool